 Winter is coming!
 Okay, well not really, but since we’re craving snow, we figured we’d write about our favorite European winter capital; Reykjavík.
 We took our first trip together to Iceland, and immediately fell in love.
 It really is a winter wonderland, and Reykjavík is not only the base from which to do the Golden Circle, it more than deserves your time to get a handle on Icelandic culture.

 A Reykjavík stopover on your way to or from the US has been pretty aggressively marketed by a number of airlines the past year, making it super easy to cut out a day or 3 on your trip.
 Cheap is another story, but we’re sure you know!
-And eventually, winter will come, so here’s a perfect guide!
+And eventually, winter will come, so here’s a perfect guide for a Reykjavík city break!

 Things to do